bruno-chavez/ancestorquotes/README.md

 ```

+#### Chat:

-chat: prints a random quote that ends in a "?" followed by another one that finishes in a "."
+Prints a random quote that ends in a "?" followed by another one that finishes in a "."

 ```
 $ ancestorquotes chat